ahmedalmubarak/ChatGpt-client/README.md

 # ChatGpt client

-This is a sample demonstrating how to build a to build simple ChatGPT client using Flutter, Firebase and the ChatGPT API.
+This is simple ChatGPT client using Flutter, Firebase and the ChatGPT API.

 ## Getting Started